IllegalLettuce/espectre_micro/README.md

 }
 ```
 ### Home Assistant Classifier
-An AppDaemon app subscribes to the MQTT topic and feeds incoming feature vectors into the loaded Random Forest model.
-Each prediction is published back as a Home Assistant sensor entity (`sensor.csi_location`) with confidence scores for each class.
-The Lovelace dashboard visualises real-time predictions, confidence levels, and recent prediction history using a 3d model of the room.
+An *AppDaemon* app subscribes to the MQTT topic and feeds incoming feature vectors into the deployed Random Forest model running on the Raspberry Pi / Home Assistant stack.
+Each prediction is published back as a Home Assistant sensor entity such as `sensor.csi_location`, which is then visualised through a Lovelace dashboard.
+The final thesis implementation uses this distributed architecture because full classification on the ESP32 was re-scoped during implementation.

 | Baseline | Quadrant 1 (Hallway) | Quadrant 2 (Stairs) |
 |:---:|:---:|:---:|